AlessandroRossi87/project-4-blog/README.md

 ### Future Features

-- The possibility for users to create a private or business account
+- Possibility for users to create a private or business account

 - Each user should be able to have a profile